This article includes guidance on taking an in-person exam at ExCeL London.

 Please then go to the desk/seat number which has been assigned to you.
 An invigilator will then bring all relevant materials.

-Important to know: Staff will be at the Help Desk at least 30 minutes before the start of an exam.
+Important to know: Staff will be at the Help Desk at least 30 minutes before the start of an exams.
 Please try and visit the Help Desk as soon as possible to allow you to start your exam on time.

 Please also inform your department/faculty that you will be taking an exam as an unregistered student as soon as it is possible for you to do so.

-For examinations at all other venues
+For exams at all other venues

-- Inform an invigilator as soon as you are allowed to enter the exam hall
+1. Inform an invigilator as soon as you are allowed to enter the exam hall

-- You will then be asked to show your student ID as proof of identification.
+2. You will then be asked to show your student ID as proof of identification.

-- A member of staff will then complete a form and give you a copy.
+3. A member of staff will then complete a form and give you a copy.
 This will indicate the seat number you have been assigned.

-- Please then go to the desk assigned to you.
+4. Please then go to the desk assigned to you.
 An invigilator will bring all relevant materials.

 If you have a Personalised Assessment Arrangement and haven’t been registered for an exam

 If you have been granted personalised Assessment Arrangements and you are unregistered for an exam, please email the Examinations Office as soon as possible.
-One the day of your exam, please go to room 1.61 in the Franklin Wilkins Building, Waterloo campus, instead of the main venue.

 Please also inform your department/faculty that you will be taking an exam as an unregistered student as soon as it is possible for you to do so.